mejrimo/keepintech/README.md

 ## Makin the Project

-First of all i started initializing the project with webpack, so once i installed the dependencies and set the webpac.config file i created all the content i needed in the template html file.
+First of all i started initializing the project with webpack, so once i installed the dependencies and set the webpack.config file i created all the content i needed in the template html file.

-The nest step was to make the API keys secret, so i put them in a .env file, which is not committed to github, and with a webpack plug-in i managed to reach those keys without making them public.
+The next step was to put the API keys into a .env file and with a webpack plug-in i managed to reach those keys.

 After that i created all the necessary functions in the index.js file: one to call the API and manage the data received, one to display the data as news as we